jgtaylor/OctoBox/protocol-json.md

 ]
 ```

+The above represents a fragment of the Spiffy Spaceship system.
+It first registers itself with a Device Engine instance, then provides 2 devices, a `button` and a `virtual`.

+The `button` appears simple enough, and what it does is mostly only relevant to the applications that will use it.

+The `virtual`, on the other hand, may not be so simple with such commands as `takeoff` & `land`.
+In this case, such things are likely layered below with many components that enable the takeoff and landing, but are not visible to the Device Engine.
+The `meta` property becomes useful here, as the Device Engine can forward on the meta values to the application so that there may be a button rendered that, when clicked, starts the Spaceship or makes it take-off.

-This allows stacking messages into a single delivery, avoiding a server response to acknowledge receipt of the message. it also enables non-sequential implementations - a particular brain module might only be concerned with registration after it knows what's on offer.
+This allows stacking messages into a single delivery, avoiding a server response to acknowledging receipt of the message. it also enables non-sequential implementations - a particular brain module might only be concerned with registration after it knows what's on offer.

 ## General description

-(the use of the word "packets" here represents a logical grouping, not the physical TCP / UDP datagram packets) Packets are `arrays` consisting of tuples.
+(the use of the word "packets" here represents a logical grouping, not the semi-physical TCP / UDP datagram packets) Packets are `arrays` consisting of tuples.
 Each tuple comprises a message via a string describing the incoming data, followed by an object of that data.
 The packet identifier _should_ have an RDF Vocabulary somewhere, eventually.

-(It may be easier to refer to a single JSON tuple as a message, and a collection of tuples as a packet)
+(It may be easier to refer to a single JSON tuple as a message, and a collection [defined as >0] of tuples as a packet)

 ## more formal description: